trayvillashekhan-oss/TRAYVILLA_assignment_2_genome_exploration/assignment_02_genome_exploration/results_table.md

 ## ORF exploration

-To be completed using one selected sequence or a manageable extracted region.
-Record its identifier or coordinates, ORF tool and minimum-size setting, number of ORFs, and longest ORF length.

 | Selected sequence | Tool | Minimum ORF length | Candidate ORFs | Longest ORF |
 | --- | --- | ---: | ---: | ---: |
 | CBDIHC010001094.1 (2,000 bp) | ORFipy, both strands | 150 nt | 11 | 1,497 nt |